Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

  611     }
  ```

-It needs to consider ROB and instruction queue entries
+It needs to check ROB and instruction queue entries are available
 before the renaming.
 When there is no space, it should stall right a way.
 However, if those entries are partially available,
-part of the instructions accessible by the rename stage
-should be processed first.
-Because it still has some resources to process
-parts of the instructions,
+only the available parts of the instructions are processed
-it postpone stall later
+and postpone stall to later
 (blockThisCycle = true).

 ### Checking serialization